thoughtbot/maintaining-open-source-projects/book/03-git.md

 `git commit` accepts a `--message=` flag (`-m` for short) that allows writing the message right from the command line.
-The option is convenient for quick “work in progress” type of commits, but the CLI is comfortable for temporary one-liner commands rather than for writing a page in history.
+The option is convenient for quick “work in progress” type of commits, but the CLI is only comfortable for temporary one-liner commands, not for writing the page we are about to leave in history.
 Instead of using that flag it’s better to [hook your favorite text editor to git](http://stackoverflow.com/a/2596835/356060).
 That way you’ll always have enough space and your regular toolset for writing what is as relevant as code